 I have photographed well over 1,000 weddings, won a coveted national Kodak Portrait Award and travelled around the country and I still love what I do.
 I feel very fortunate to work in something I love.
 My work has taken me from Newcastle Upon Tyne to the South Coast, although I work mostly in Hertfordshire and Bedfordshire.

-I have the energy and enthusiasm of someone photographing their first wedding, though thankfully, for all you brides and grooms, I have a lot more experience.
+I have the energy and enthusiasm of someone photographing their first wedding, though I also have the benefit of experience.